yevgenykuz/service-discovery-demo-parent/java-apps/README.rst

 Docker-compose
 ~~~~~~~~~~~~~~

-To run with IAST agent automatically, edit the provided "*.env*" and then:
+To run with IAST agent automatically:

+* Start a local IAST manager instanc
+* Edit the provided "*.env*" and then if needed
 * HTTP flow applications:

 .. code-block:: bash